Linux Shell Scripting Basics

 At the same time, many people are switching from PCs to Macs, and thus from Windows to Mac OS X, which has a Linux-like command line as well.
 In the case of both Linux and OS X, more computer users have the opportunity to work with commands, options, and the shell scripts that can be built from them.

-But before we get to some of the details of scripting, we first must be clear as to what a Linux shell is, and which ones you might encounter when exploring the Linux installation on your PC.
+But before I get to some of the details of scripting, I first must be clear as to what a Linux shell is, and which ones you might encounter when exploring the Linux installation on your PC.
 Simply put, a shell is a computer program that accepts your commands — either typed in at the command line, or stored in a file — and executes those commands, one at a time.

 There are several Linux shells available, but just a few major ones with which you should be familiar.
 The default shell for the majority of Linux distributions is "bash".
 The name is derived from "Bourne-Again SHell", which is a play on words, because bash is a descendent of one of the original shells, "sh", developed by Stephen Bourne.

 Other shells include KornShell, "ksh", developed by David G. Korn, who added some much-needed features to sh.
 Berkeley C shell, "csh", developed by Bill Joy, has a unique style, heavily influenced by the C programming language.
 A better incarnation of it is "tcsh".

 When you open a shell window in Linux, you will be presented with some sort of command line prompt, such as a "$", which is Linux's way of telling you that it is ready for you to type in a command.
 The first command you might want to try is "echo $SHELL", which tells you which shell you are currently using.